firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * fallocate -l : type the size u want to allocate fr the file
  * file   : Show the type of the file
  * find   : Search file/directory in a directory (find 'name of dir' -name 'name of file/dir')
- * grep   : It search files for characters that match a certain pattern(ex:grep "hey" test.txt)
+ * grep   : It search characters in files that match a certain pattern(ex:grep "hey" test.txt)
  * grep -i: It allows you to search with the case insensitive property
- * join   : It allows you to join multiple files together in one file  by a common field
+ * join   : It allows you to join multiple files together in one file  by a common field(ex: join -1 1 -2 1 f1 f2 : It says that f1&f2 will be joined by theeir first field))
  * head   : the head command will show you the first 10 lines in a file.
  * head -n : it specifies the nbr of lines to show
- * history: shows all command u typedfilefile bana from the start
+ * history: shows all command u typed  from the start
  * less   : Shows you large files
  * ls
  * ls -a  : all files
  * ls -l  : ordered detailed  files
  * ls -al : all files ordered
  * man    : Gives u all info about a command
- * mkdir
+ * mkdir  : Creates a directory
  * mkdir -p : Creating directories with subdirectories (mkdir nnn/lll/..)
  * mv     : moves file to a directory / rename files/Directories
  * nano   :   File editor